UBC-MDS/US-Salary-Prediction/README.md

 ## Usage

+### With Docker

+To run analysis:

+    docker run --rm -p 8888:8888 -v $(pwd):/home/jovyan/work/US-Salary-Prediction cuthchow/us-salary-prediction make -C /home/jovyan/work/US-Salary-Prediction all

+To clear files:

+    docker run --rm -p 8888:8888 -v $(pwd):/home/jovyan/work/US-Salary-Prediction cuthchow/us-salary-prediction make -C /home/jovyan/work/US-Salary-Prediction clean

+### Without Docker
-To replicate the analysis conducted in this repository, ensure that all listed dependencies are installed, and then run the following command from the command line at the root directory:
+To replicate the analysis conducted in this repository, ensure that all listed dependencies are installed locally, and then run the following command from the command line at the root directory:

     make all